links234/BugKoops/FORMAT.md

 # Bug Koops 1
 **Bug Koops 1 (BK1)** is a simple format used by Bug Koops to compose back a data blob from multiple packets.
-Please note that besides the guarantee that the data is not corrupt, there are no ties to the way you get the packets (so no error correction).
+Please note that besides the guarantee that the data is not corrupt (so no error correction), there are no ties to the way you get the packets.
 You can use any other barcode or any other way to transfer the packets as long as it supports binary data.

 ## The format